Sixth Form Open Evenings

 A confirmation letter will be sent within two weeks of receipt of your application form.
 Once the deadline passes, subject blocks will be created.

-From January 2021, external students will be invited to attend a short interview with Mr Keegan, Head of Sixth Form, to discuss their subject choices.
+From February 2023, external students will be invited to attend a short interview with Mrs Brennan, Head of Sixth Form, to discuss their subject choices.

-Internal students will be notified if their chosen subjects create a clash and will be invited to discuss this with Mr Keegan.
+Internal students will be notified if their chosen subjects create a clash and will be invited to discuss this with Mrs Brennan.
 Students will receive conditional offer letters in the spring term.

-Prior to enrolling with us, students will be invited to our Taster Day at school, planned for July 2021.
+Prior to enrolling with us, students will be invited to our Taster Day at school, planned for June/July 2023.

 How do I enrol?

-Enrolment is expected to happen on Thursday 27th August 2021 (GCSE Results Day) for internal students and Monday 30th August 2021 for external students.
+Enrolment is expected to happen on GCSE Results Day for internal students and the following day for external students.

 What courses do you offer?